Ó Cuindlis

 Ó Cuindlis was the name of an Irish family of brehons and scholars from Uí Maine, located in present-day County Galway and County Roscommon, in Connacht.
-It means 'descendant of Cuindlis' (a given name of uncertain meaning).
+It means 'Descendant of Cuindleas' (a given name of uncertain meaning).
 It was also spelt with Cuindilis and Cuindleas, later Cuinnlis and Coinlis, and in County Mayo Coinleisc and Coinlisc.
 The earliest form of the name can be traced back to an abbot from the 8th century, named Cuindles.

+Naming conventions

-Anglicised variations of the surname (many still in use today, especially in Galway and surrounding areas as well as among the Gaelic diaspora) include Conless, Conlish, Conlisk, Conliske, Coynliske, Cundlish, Cunlish, Cunlisk, Quinless, Quinlish, Quinlisk, and Quinlist, any of which may be preceded by O' (O'Quinlish, etc.). appears to have been anglicised also to the etymologically unrelated name Grimes in west Mayo. is etymologically but probably not familially related to the Scottish name McCandlish and Scots-Irish variant McCandless, both from Mac Cuindlis, 'son of Cuindlis'.
+Anglicized variations of the surname include Candless, Conlish, Conlisk, Conliske, Coynliske, Cundlish, Cunlish, Cunlisk, Quinless, Quinlish, Quinlisk, and Quinlist. Ó Cuindlis is etymologically related to McCandless and McCandlish, from Mac Cuindlis, 'Son of Cuindleas'.